-The Cost Estimation feature enables you to define an estimated cost for each Course of Action.
-Given that an initiative is comprised of Courses of Actions the estimated cost for an Initiative is the aggregated cost of all the Courses of Actions for the initiative.
+The Cost Estimation feature enables you to define an estimated cost for each action.
+Given that an initiative is comprised of actions, the estimated cost for an initiative is the aggregated cost of all the actions for the initiative.

-TIPS: You may choose to provide a cost estimate at the Initiative level only.
-That is, you do not want to provide a cost estimate for each Course of Action.
-In this case, you can enter an estimated cost for an initiative by using the Estimated Additional Cost field only.
+Tips: If you do not want to provide a cost estimate for each actions, you can choose to provide a cost estimate at the initiative level only.
+To do that, you can enter an estimated cost for an initiative by using the Estimated Additional Cost field only.

-When Cost Estimation is enabled, and you have defined the estimated cost for each initiative the Prioritise Initiative 2x2 can be used to prioritise and scope the initiative to meet your budget constraint.
+When Cost Estimation is enabled, and you have defined the estimated cost for each initiative, the Prioritize Initiative 2 x 2 can be used to prioritize and scope the initiative to meet your budget constraint.

 In the above example, the user had roughly $1M budget, so it looks like the initiatives specific to the digital projects comes close to this budget.